 “Being a Christian is not essentially about joining a church or being a nice person, but about following in the footsteps of Jesus, taking his teachings seriously, letting his Spirit take the lead in our lives, and in so doing helping to change the world from our nightmare into God’s dream.”

 Please make a gift and support the many ways in which we, together as The Episcopal Church, witness to the loving, liberating, and life-giving way of Jesus Christ.
-A gift to the Annual Appeal is one way for all of us to be God’s blessings in this world!
+A gift to the BLESS Appeal is one way for all of us to be God’s blessings in this world!